RayHightower/RayHightower.com/_posts/2015-12-08-how-to-run-headless-parallella.markdown

 ```

+Two parameters in the `ssh_config` file need to be changed on the Parallella host.
 Add the following lines to the bottom of the `ssh_config` file on the Parallella:

 ``` bash